ORGULLO LATINO

 "I still remember the first time I tried it with fried plantain.
 I bit into the crispy fried chunks of creamy white root – and immediately fell in love."

-Food for every occasion
+Food for Every Occasion

 The best yuca frita is made by boiling large chunks of yucca in saltwater, cutting the rounds into thick straw pieces, and then frying them in vegetable oil.